 "What?"
 I mumbled, wiping the sweat from my face across my pillow.
 Blinking sleepily, and fighting off another sudden headache, I rolled over to face the lunatic who blinded me.

 "We've been called up.
 Get your platoon on the company area behind the orderly room, packed for rapid deployment.
 Be on line at 0600 hours."

 "He's not answering his phone.
 You're next on the recall roster."

 I glanced at my clock and I saw we had less than two hours to get wired and out of the barracks.
 In my boxer shorts and socks, I walked around the hall and banged on all the platoon's doors, relaying the orders to get up and get packed.
 Returning to my room, I pulled out my nearly packed duffle bag, and was dressing when a silent shadow walked in.

 "Welcome back Sergeant Sutter."

 "Yeah, I'm back in time for another trip."
 He mumbled tiredly as he pulled out his equipment and began changing out of his civilian clothes.

-When I looked at his neatly made bunk in our shared room, I said "You know, you could've stayed on leave until we found out if this is just an exercise."
+"You know, you could've stayed on leave until we found out if this is just an exercise."
 I suggested.